uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Share your passion for science!

-## Undergraduate coursework students (KIN 391/ KIN 472)
+## Undergraduate coursework students (KIN 391 / KIN 431/ KIN 472)
 Within the lab, the main role of coursework students is first and foremost to be students.
 I understand that you may also be taking other classes, as well as juggling other responsibilities, so you will not be asked to focus all your time and energy on this one course.
-Remember to take take care of your mental health and communicate when you have "hell week" coming up.
-The benefit of taking a KIN 391 / KIN 472 is the flexibility it offers in terms of scheduling work time and deadlines.
+Remember to  take care of your mental health and communicate when you have "hell week" coming up.
+The benefit of taking a research course is the flexibility it offers in terms of scheduling work time and deadlines.
 Regardless, you are still expected  to attend lab meetings and meet deadlines mutually agreed upon between you and Jason, and communicate when unable to do so.
 Please note, you are NOT expected to end the term with a paper publication or having designed and conducted a experimental research study.

 As coursework students, you are expected to do the following:
 * Conduct a literature review, collect data, perform data analysis, or any other project mutually agreed upon before the start of the term, which contributes to the goals and objectives of the lab;